Gravitational matter-antimatter impact interactions: Gravitational impact model

-\begin{enumerate} \item The indirect interaction (see, for instance, Path~3a in Figure~\ref{fig:M_g_am}) changes a graviton into an antigraviton.
-In Figure~\ref{fig:M_ag_am} an inversion from an antigraviton into a graviton by Mass~1 is shown.
-The question thus is, whether in a matter dominated region all antigravitons will soon be converted to gravitons\,--\,with an the opposite process in an antimatter environment? \item The observations on Earth require that a graviton-antigraviton environment must be present to avoid unusual effects.
-Does the Earth reverse all gravitons? \end{enumerate}
+Nevertheless, at least two questions have to be answered: \begin{enumerate} \item The indirect interaction with an antiparticle (see, for instance, Path~3a in Figure~\ref{fig:M_g_am}) changes a graviton into a reduced antigraviton .
+An inversion from an negative antigraviton into a negative reduced graviton by Mass~1 is shown in Figure~\ref{fig:M_ag_am}.
+The question thus is, whether in a matter dominated region all antigravitons will soon be converted to gravitons\,--\,with an opposite process in an antimatter environment? \item The observations on Earth require that a graviton-antigraviton environment must be present in our model to avoid unusual effects, cf. Subsection~\ref{ss:2_4}.
+Does the Earth reverse many antigravitons? \end{enumerate}

-For both questions it has to be realized that gravitons travel very long distances, even through solid bodies, before they interact with an atomic particles.
-This follows from the small effect that multiple interactions within the Sun have on secular perihelion advances \citep{WilDwi14} and that only about five interactions of a graviton on its way from the center of a disk galaxy to the boundary are expected \citep{WiDwGala,WiDwGalb}.

-Since we assume equal amounts of matter and antimatter in the Universe, the long travel distances will on average maintain a constant graviton-antigraviton mixture and the Earth will only convert a very small fraction.
+For both questions, it has to be realized that gravitons can travel very long distances through solid bodies, before they interact with a particle.
+This is indicated by the small effect that multiple interactions within the Sun have on secular perihelion advances \citep{WilDwi14} and that only about five interactions of a graviton on its way from the center of a disk galaxy to the boundary are expected \citep{WiDwGala,WiDwGalb}.
+The expectation in Subsection~\ref{ss:2_3} that indirect interactions are much less frequent than direct ones will be supported by the discussion in Subsection~\ref{ss:3_2}.
+Since we assume equal amounts of matter and antimatter in the Universe, the long travel distances will on average maintain a constant graviton-antigraviton mixture and the Earth will only convert a small fraction of antigravitons into reduced gravitons.